PavelStoyanov06/Nexi/Docs/README.md

+# Nexi
-A versatile AI companion that is capable of controlling your desktop!
+- A versatile AI companion that is capable of controlling your desktop!